Superrehtard/old_diaspora_wiki/Aspects-FAQ.md

-Frequently Asked Questions about aspects
+Frequently Asked Questions about aspects and privacy settings in Diaspora.

 *** What is an *aspect*? ***